 - VHF Marine Radio short range certificate

-BC registration fee, included with the submitted LR Form:
+British Canoeing registration fee, included with the submitted LR Form: go to the British Canoeing website for latest fees.

 Age: 16 years or older

-You must register for the BC 4 Star Leader assessment with your BC Home Nation before booking a course with Kayak Essentials.
+You must register for the British Canoeing Sea Kayak Leader (4 Star) assessment with your British Canoeing Home Nation before booking a course with Kayak Essentials.

-- already completed a 4 Star training course in the past, and have already obtained a stamped BC LR Form, or:
+- already completed a relevant training course in the past, and have already obtained a stamped LR Form, or:

 3 weeks prior to course date: